Historical rankings of presidents of the United States: 2011 USPC

 Each category is ranked according to its averaged numerical score (in parentheses).
 Source:

-2016 PHN UK Survey of U.S. Presidents
+2016 PHN

 In 2016, the Presidential History Network surveyed 71 named British and Irish specialists.
 The questions were the same as in the USPC survey, which was directed by some of the same people.
 Some respondents did not rate presidents that they were not familiar with.
 The minimum number of responses (62) were for the rather obscure and inconsequential presidents Hayes, Arthur, Cleveland, and Benjamin Harrison.
 69–70 rated all recent presidents, from FDR on.